Tejas1346/mock-data-forge/README.md

 # Mock Data Forge 🔥

 A Node.js API service for generating and injecting mock data into any REST API endpoint.
 Perfect for testing, development, and load testing your backend services.
+It comes with a frontend as well for simple tasks , we recomment the api for more complex schemas

 ## Features

 - Generate mock data based on custom schemas
-- Support for multiple data types: `string`, `integer`, `float`, `boolean`, `uuid`, `email`, `date`
+- Support for multiple data types: `string`, `integer`, `float`, `boolean`, `name`, `email`, `phone`, `date`, `address`, `company`, `uuid`, `image_url`, `file_url`

 - Enum support for predefined values
 - Range support for numbers with `(min,max)` syntax and strings with `(minLength,maxLength)`
 - Nested objects and arrays
-- Batch injection to any API endpoint
+- Injection to any api(Note:Multiple injections calls the api multiple times not in batches)

 ## Installation